darksideoftheshmoo/cellID-linux/README.md

 `sudo apt-get install libglib2.0 libglib2.0-dev libtiff5 libtiff5-dev libopenlibm-dev`

+These can also be satisfied in Arch Linux.

+### Notes

 You may find details on how the automake/conf files are configured by opening them and reading the comments.

-I must say that although packages are installed using one name (such as libtiff5) the name that configure.ac can find may be another one (such as libtiff-4).
+Surprisingly, although packages are installed using one name (such as libtiff5) the name that configure.ac can find may be another one (such as libtiff-4).

 ## Build and Install